-- The goal of programming assignment 5 is to add a user interface to the library application.
+• The goal of programming assignment 5 is to add a user interface to the library application.
 The user interface will be a command line interface consisting of several screens/menus, each presenting the user with a choice of actions to choose from.
-For example the first screen will be - Exit Login as administrator - The user can choose between 0 or 1.
-Depending on his choice, a different menu will be shown.
-For example, when the user presses 1, he will see enter password
+For example the first screen will be enter password